ttych/lego_cynefin/contents/lego_chaos.md

 ### Outcome

 - Compare the result between each team ? <!-- .element: class="fragment" -->
 - How is the result ?
-Surpising, ... <!-- .element: class="fragment" -->
+Surprising ? <!-- .element: class="fragment" -->
 - Compare the time spent with the previous exercise ?  <!-- .element: class="fragment" -->

 ----------